drufball/yosai/_drafts/save-tetsujin.md

 Anko snatched his hand greedily, bringing it close to her chest.
 "With arms like these, yessir we've got rooms.
 You can take mine free of charge if you like."
 She winked.

 Denri would have paid any amount of money to see Eizo's face under the mask at that exact moment.
 He blinked in surprise, eyes moving so fast their motion was nearly audible.
 "That- no, that won't be necessary.
 Just two, uh, ordinary rooms, if you please."
-His voice ended in a panicked squeak as he tried to free his hand.
+He tried to free his hand.

 "Well, suit yourself.
 I know where to find you if you change your mind."
 The grin widened and she turned to let them pass, releasing Eizo's hand reluctantly.
 Aki gave a start as the old woman forced herself between the girl and Eizo.
-"Make sure to close the door, young lass."
+"Make sure to close the door, lass."

 Beyond the door was a steep, spiral staircase angling down out of sight.
 A few feet down the packs in Eizo's arms clattered as he stood abruptly straight.

 "Don't mind me lad, these stairs are steep for a delicate lady like myself.
 I need to hold on and steady myself.
 You wouldn't let a lady fall, would you?"

-Denri struggled to contain herself.
+Denri struggled to contain her laughter.

 The stairs ended in a mid-sized room lit by softly glowing lanterns.
-The room was sparse, with no chairs or tables for guests to congregate around.
+The room was sparse, with no chairs or tables for guests to congregate.
 There was only a heavy wooden counter with a young boy seated behind it.
-When he saw Anko coming down the stairs, he gave a nervous laugh and sat in the stool behind the counter quickly.
+When he saw Anko coming down the stairs, he gave a nervous laugh and retreated behind the counter quickly.

 "There, thank you for the help dear.
 You're a valiant man."
 Her hand did not move from his waist.
-Denri met Eizo's desperate eyes and hoped he couldn't tell she was smiling.
+Denri met Eizo's desperate eyes.
+She hoped he couldn't tell she was smiling.
 "Now, two rooms you said?
 Nezumi!"
 The boy started in his seat.
 "Two rooms, make 'em good."

 The boy jumped up and ran through a door at the back.
 Denri heard the sound of jangling keys.